pfeilbr/glitch-local-development-playground/README.md

 npm run dev
 ```

-> You must have the browser based edit view open for live reload to work.
+> You must have the browser based editor view open for live reload to work.